Improving Classifier-Free Guidance of Flow Matching via Manifold Projection: Experiment Details

-We now replace $G$ with $G'$ in the manifold projection phase of Algorithm \ref{alg:refined_sampling_with_G} and Algorithm \ref{alg:aa_cfg_mp_plus} (Here, the $w$ in (\ref{eq:G for flux}) is just the guidance scale we use in the CFG sampling phase), and we get the CFG-MP and CFG-MP+ sampling method when using Flux 1-dev as our backbone model.
+We now replace $G$ with $G'$ in the manifold projection phase of Algorithm \ref{alg:refined_sampling_with_G} and Algorithm \ref{alg:aa_cfg_mp_plus} (here, the $w$ in (\ref{eq:G for flux}) is the guidance scale used in the CFG sampling phase), and we get the CFG-MP and CFG-MP+ sampling methods when using Flux 1-dev as our backbone model.